Limenius/ReactBundle/Resources/doc/index.md

 ## JavaScript and Webpack Set Up

 In order to use React components you need to register them in your JavaScript.
-This bundle makes use of the React On Rails npm package to render React Components (don't worry, you don't need to write any Ruby code ;) !).
+This bundle makes use of the React On Rails npm package to render React Components (don't worry, you don't need to write any Ruby code! ;) ).

 Your code exposing a react component would look like this: